geokall/fullstack-python-hua/README.md

 ```

 ## Optional steps
-You might need to install Postman and any IDE you prefer.
+Please install Postman (still you can use curl) and any IDE you prefer.
+This project and every project of mine, is implemented using JetBrains Software.

-## Neo4j
+## Neo4j installation
 Install neo4j on docker using the name hua-neo4j and environment neo4j/hua-neo4j.
 If the port 7687 is already in use, you should use the command "sudo lsof -i -P -n | grep"
 and then kill it with "sudo kill (process_id)".